oracle-livelabs/apex/object-storage-workflow/8-clean-up/clean-up.md

 ## Introduction

-You will get started by creating an autonomous database, collecting user and tenancy OCIDs, and creating a APEX workspace
+In this lab, you will terminate and delete the created ATP instance and Object Storage bucket.

 Estimated Lab Time: 5 minutes